OliverHennhoefer/quant/README.md

 ```

 This webscraping toolset provides functionalities for easily gathering stock data for the last five fiscal years.
-This projects gives access to complete financial data of at least 5000-7000 stocks, depending on the indicator and the corresponding listing itself.
+This projects gives access to complete financial data of at least 5,000-7,000 stocks - depending on the indicator and the corresponding listing itself.

 📚 Extensive data for 6.000+ unique listings. <br>
 📅 Records from the last five company's fiscal years. <br>